 Activities undertaken by the committee will ensure representation of all categories of interest that relate to the subject matter.

 The process will ensure that any individual or organization within DOE who believes that an action or inaction of the committee causes unreasonable hardship or potential harm is provided the opportunity to have a fair hearing of their concerns.

 The CSAC will report on construction safety policy and guidance related activities to the Director of the Office of Worker Safety and Health Policy (AU-11) on a frequency that is appropriate to the activity and consistent with program needs.

 CSAC members shall consist of DOE and DOE contractor employees whose normal job duties include program management or operational direction of construction safety.
 Members shall be nominated by their management based on their construction safety expertise and on the needs of the committee.
 Membership of the CSAC shall to the greatest extent possible provide a fair and balanced representation of the entire DOE complex.

 Subcommittees may be formed at the discretion of the chairperson to focus on special topics.
 Subcommittees shall consist of CSAC members with experience and/or an interest in the specific function of the subcommittee.
 A subcommittee chairperson shall be appointed by the chairperson and shall serve for the duration of the subcommittee, until relieved by the Chairperson or until resignation or retirement.

 On DOE policy issues, only DOE employees have a vote.

-The CSAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (HS-11).
+The CSAC chairperson will be selected by the Director of the Office of Worker Safety and Health Policy (AU-11).
 The chairperson performs duties discussed above and presides over committee meetings.